Perform over-representation analysis with the results from cluster_hits()

 - enrichGO_cfg

-.
-This is only needed when you want to perform GO Biological Process (BP), Molecular Function (MF), or Cellular Component (CC) enrichment using Bioconductor's organism databases (e.g.,org.Mm.eg.db
+list|NULL: A named list specifying the configuration for running GO enrichment with Bioconductor'senrichGO.
+This is only needed when you want to perform GO Biological Process (BP), Molecular Function (MF), or Cellular Component (CC) enrichment using Bioconductor's organism databases (e.g.,org.Mm.eg.dbfor mouse).The list must be named according to the GO ontology, e.g.,

 If

-(default), no Bioconductor-based GO enrichment is performed.
-All enrichment runs throughenricher
+enrichGO_cfgisNULL(default), no Bioconductor-based GO enrichment is performed.
+All enrichment runs throughenricherwith the provided TERM2GENE mappings.- universe

-Enrichment background data.
-This is a parameter of clusterProfiler, for the documentation, please check the documentation of the clusterProfiler R package.
+character()|NULL: Enrichment background data.
+This is a parameter of clusterProfiler; for details, please check the documentation of the clusterProfiler R package.- report_dir

 Value